alanfranz/canvas-submission-uploader/README.md

 I find it useful for multi-file submissions, where I always risk forgetting a piece of code that I need to submit.
 As an [OMSCS](https://www.omscs.gatech.edu/) student, I find this VERY useful.

+The code performs a verification by downloading files and checking their digests after submitting.

 ## Instructions

 Steps: